Harriet Hemings: Life after Monticello

+Historian Pearl Graham interviewed people who claimed to descend from Harriet Hemings via a marriage to Reuben Coles, though historians have been unable to verify their line of descent.
+Alternately, there has been speculation that Hemings married a man named George Heckman and left descendants.
+DNA testing on the identified hair samples of two Coles descendants, which has thus far not been permitted, could answer the historical question conclusively.
+Other efforts to use historical records to trace her later life have so far been unsuccessful.

 While Harriet and Beverly disappeared into history, more is known about the lives of their brothers Madison and Eston Hemings, who married in Charlottesville and began their families there.
 They both moved to Chillicothe in the free state of Ohio after their mother died in 1835.
 (See Madison Hemings and Eston Hemings.)

 Question of relationship

 The Jefferson-Hemings controversy concerns the question of whether Jefferson, after becoming a widower, had an intimate relationship with his mixed-race slave, Sally Hemings, resulting in his fathering her six children of record.
 The controversy dates from the 1790s.
 In the late 20th century, historians began reanalyzing the body of evidence.
 In 1997, Annette Gordon-Reed published a book that analyzed the historiography of the controversy, demonstrating how historians since the 19th century had accepted early assumptions and failed to note all the facts.
 A consensus began to emerge after the results of a DNA analysis in 1998, which showed no match between the Carr male line, proposed for more than 150 years as the father(s), and the one Hemings descendant tested.
 It did show a match between the Jefferson male line and the Hemings descendant.